Gateway Theatre

 50sSNIPES

-Archives of the Lake City Gazette have officially confirmed that this was the original 750-seat Lake Theatre, which opened in the early-1940s as part of the Robert Cannon Theatres chain, before being rebuilt for four to six weeks after Thanksgiving 1966.
-The former Lake Theatre reopened as the Gateway Theatre on January 5, 1967 with Walt Disney’s “LT.
+This is the exact Columbia Theatre that opened in 1946 as part of the Robert Cannon Theatres chain, the same chain that owned the Lake Theatre nearby, before being rebuilt for four to six weeks after Thanksgiving 1966.
+The Columbia Theatre officially reopened as the Gateway Theatre on January 5, 1967 with Walt Disney’s “LT.
 Robin Crusoe, U.S.N.” and the Gateway operated as a 500-seat first-run theater until its closure in 1980.
 The Gateway then sat abandoned for more than a decade.

-This was never known as the Columbia Theatre, which that likely belongs to the 261 North Marion Avenue location that opened in early 1947.
-And one more note, this did NOT open in 1930.
+This was NEVER known as the Lake Theatre, and this did NOT open in 1930.
 There are two theaters in Lake City during the 1920s, 1930s, and early 1940s, which were the Desoto Theatre (opened in Spring 1927) and the Grand Theatre (opened in the 1910s), and both theaters were operated by Martin Theatres during its later years.

 You must login before making a comment.